-KOEP CONCERTS and Michael Koep
+KOEP Concerts and Michael B. Koep

 Michael is honored to be carrying on the legacy of Chris Guggemos by making sure that Coeur d’Alene has the sound of music drifting through the summer air.

-Coeur d’Alene’s Chris Guggemos
+Our Late and Beloved Music Man: Coeur d’Alene’s Chris Guggemos

 Christopher “Chris” Douglas Guggemos, 68, affectionately known as the community’s “Music Man,” passed away peacefully in his sleep in Coeur d’Alene Monday after a six-year battle with cancer.